codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/git-checkout.md

 Normally each [pipeline step]({{site.baseurl}}/docs/codefresh-yaml/steps/) in Codefresh can be named as you want.
 Specifically, for the git-clone step however the name `main_clone` is special.

-If you name your clone step as `main_clone` the Codefresh will automatically change the working directory for all the next pipelines steps, to be the same as the project that was just checked out.
+If you name your clone step as `main_clone` the Codefresh will automatically change the working directory for all the next (non git-clone) pipeline steps, to be the same as the project that was just checked out.

 {% include
 image.html